 Video Broadcasting couldn't BE any hotter right now.
 Not just video but live streaming video.
 Sharing our world in real time with the world.

-Periscope has fast becoming the video broadcasting tool of choice and is on a huge trajectory.
-Here are 21 things I have learned from jumping in on Periscope, so that you can jump in too!
+Periscope has fast becoming the video broadcasting tool of choice and is huge along with Facebook Live.
+Here are 21 things I have learned from jumping in on Periscope and Live Video, so that you can jump in too!

-But what I hear often from Periscope members is that they are hesitant to take the plunge and do their first broadcast or “scope”.
+But what I hear often from Periscope and Facebook Live users is that they are hesitant to take the plunge and do their first broadcast or “scope”.